Preamble

 Department: Highest form of an agency.

-Executive and Judicial procedure
+Section 3: Executive and Judicial procedure

 Search: Physical or digital intrusion by any government actor into a person’s body, property, communications, or information relevant direct to such person’s identity not otherwise public.